N connector: Left-hand thread

-Reverse Polarity N
+Reverse-polarity N

-The Reverse Polarity connectors use the same outer shell, but change the gender of the inner pin.
-These are used for some Wireless LAN systems.
+The reverse-polarity connectors use the same outer shell, but change the gender of the inner pin.
+These are used for some wireless LAN systems.

 HN

-The HN connector is slightly larger (3/4"-20 thread) and is designed for high-voltage applications.
+The HN connector is slightly larger (¾"-20 thread) and is designed for high-voltage applications.

 Applications

 Type N connectors find wide use in many lower frequency microwave systems, where ruggedness and/or low cost are needed.
 Many spectrum analyzers use such connectors for their inputs, and antennas which operate in the 0-11 GHz range often connect to a coaxial cable with type N connections.

+N connectors were historically used with 10BASE5 "thicknet" Ethernet.
+Some Medium Attachment Units had both male and female N connectors, allowing the MAU to come in between two N connector-capped thick coaxial cables for effective passthrough.
+However, MAU attachment to uninterrupted cables via vampire taps was more typical.